mercedes-benz/acentrik/helm-charts/EDGE_NODE_CLUSTER.md

 8. **Inbound network** required for provider, In order for Acentrik Marketplace to connect to the Edge Node, Provider need to be **public accesible** from Acentrik Marketplace
    - Preferably a SSL Certificated public facing endpoint
    - Please make sure that the endpoint is accessible over the internet and is not protected by a firewall or by credentials.
+9. To confidently validate above prerequisite, a **Hello world API** could deployed on your infrastucture setup and cover at least point 5, 8.
+Then the kubernetes object can be replace with Edge Node Cluster components.

 ---